 - Set yourself a clear business plan

 At what level is your business starting?
 Do you already have a lot of investment behind it for advertising, marketing and development?
 Or are you starting from the basics?
 Essentially, the key to success behind any business is a clear business plan that keeps a firm grip on the numbers and finances.
+Join a business coaching program, they can help you set a business plan that suits your business needs.

 - Do a GREAT job